Astrophysics (Index)About

 (Neptune's one significant moon)

 Triton (Neptune I) is Neptune's largest moon, much larger than Neptune's other moons, and for a long time, Neptune's only known moon.
 Its radius is 840 miles, about 1/5 Earth radius, and its mass is on the order of 1/275 of Earth's.
 Cryovolcanism has been detected on it.
 Triton is in a retrograde orbit and because of this as well as its Pluto-like composition, it is thought to be a captured dwarf planet.
 Recent study of such captures suggest Triton might have previously been a minor planet with a binary companion: simulations show captures involving just two bodies require very particular circumstances, but three-body interactions involving a binary object with a third object can more easily result in such an exchange.
-Triton has been observed in just a single flyby, by Voyager 2 in 1989.
+Triton and Neptune have been closely-observed during just one flyby, that of Voyager 2 in 1989.
 Among its discoveries were dark plumes emitted from the surface, which remain a mystery.

 (moon,Neptune)